Jenna and Chris

 Sirmione castle

 Dinner on the lakefront in Sirmione, the castle lit up across the water.
-Handmade pasta covered in local truffle, a glass of Amarone della Valpolicella, perfect honeymoon vibes.
+Handmade pasta covered in local truffle, a glass of Amarone della Valpolicella, the kind of dinner you remember years later.

 Dinner